-WARNING: You are responsible for controlling your vehicle at all times.
-The system is designed to be an aid and does not relieve you of your responsibility to drive with due care and attention.
-Failure to follow this instruction could result in the loss of control of your vehicle, personal injury or death.
+WARNING: The system does not relieve you of your responsibility to drive with due care and attention.
+You may need to override the system if it does not adapt the light.

 WARNING: The system may not adapt the lighting to avoid glare if the lights of oncoming vehicles are hidden by obstacles such as guard rails.